Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 ##### Home > Shop > Product

-  * A back button was added to each product page to ensure that site visitors can easily return to the shop page.
+  * A back button represented by a white leftwards arrow was added to each product page to ensure that site visitors can easily return to the shop page.
 A link in the navbar also has this functionality, the second button was added as it follows modern online shopping conventions.

 ##### Home > Contact